 Today, the Great Slave Lake shoreline is home to more than half the Northwest Territories’ population, living in five communities.
 These including the capital, Yellowknife; the commercial fishing and transport centre Hay River; the placid and historic Métis town of Fort Resolution; traditional Łutselk’e on the scenic East Arm; and fast-growing Behchokǫ̀ on the North Arm.

 Yellowknife Bay shelters a fleet of more than two-dozen houseboats, all brightly painted and lovingly adorned.
 Residents run their floating homes on some combination of solar power, batteries and generators, and haul out all their waste.
 You’ll get a kick out of this pretty, nautical neighbourhood, which in autumn hosts a film festival much like a drive-in, but with canoes.
-Best of all, one of them's a B&B.

 The fabled East Arm is perhaps the most visited region of Great Slake Lake, and for good reason.
 It features abundant islands, narrow channels with tall red cliffs, and world-class fishing.
 While lesser-known than its eastern brother, the North Arm features sandy beaches, a stunning variety of birds, and tons of pike.